Mowi ASA

 Existing product portfolio

-The company reports it is looking into meeting an increasing consumer demand for plant-based protein products.
-However, it does not explicitly acknowledge protein diversification as a risk mitigation tool to ensure the resilience of the business in the medium-long term.
-Further, it does not disclose a timebound target to diversify protein sources.
+The company is exploring methods to meet increasing consumer demand for plant-based protein products.
+However, it has not formally recognised protein diversification as a strategic risk mitigation measure to ensure medium to long-term business resilience.
+Additionally, the company does not disclose revenues from alternative protein sources or have a timebound target to diversify these sources.
+An update on its alternative protein strategy is encouraged.

 0.25/2.5